tedneward/Research/content/languages/language-development.md

 [ANTLR](http://www.antlr.org): Popular parser generator from Terrence Parr.
 [Github](https://github.com/antlr/antlr4) and [Docs](https://github.com/antlr/antlr4/blob/4.8/doc/index.md).
 There's also a bunch of [grammars](https://github.com/antlr/grammars-v4) already written for it.

 ## Examples
 [This site](https://catseye.tc/article/Languages.md) has an interesting collection of tiny languages, many of which are esoteric in nature, but some of which have some interesting principles that are worth investigating.
-It looks like the author of the site spend a ton of time just writing a new language each month or something, going all the way back to 2008 and earlier....
+It looks like the author of the site spends a ton of time just writing a new language each month or something, going all the way back to 2008 and earlier....